PolyMathOrg/PolyMath/src/Math-Core-Distribution.package/PMErfApproximation.class/README.md

-A DhbErfApproximation is a five term approximation to erf(x).
+A PMErfApproximation is a five term approximation to erf(x).
 This is a singleton class encapsulating the approximation.

 Use with

-DhbErfApproximation new value: aNumber
+PMErfApproximation new value: aNumber

 to receive erf(x).
 The result of the error function lies between zero and one.